cstack/db_tutorial/_parts/part8.md

 ## Changes to the Cursor Object

 A cursor represents a position in the table.
-When our table was a simple array of rows, that could be represented by a row number.
+When our table was a simple array of rows, we could access a row given just the row number.
 Now that it's a tree, we identify a position by the page number of the node, and the cell number within that node.

 ```diff
  struct Cursor_t {